-Standard penalty kicks are taken against the opponent goal (i. e. a red robot will attack the blue goal).
+Standard penalty kicks are taken against the opponent goal (i.e. a red robot will attack the blue goal).
 For a penalty shootout, see Section 3.8.

-The ball is placed 1m from the centre of the field in the direction of the defender's goal.
+The ball is placed 1.5m from the centre of the field in the direction of the defender's goal.
 The attacking robot is positioned 20cm behind the ball.
 The goalie is placed with its front legs on the goal line and in the centre of the goal.
 Neither robot shall move their legs before the penalty kick starts.
 Movements of the robot's head and tail are allowed as long as the robot does not locomote.
 Technically, the robots are in the set state when waiting for the penalty kick to start.
 The robots are started by setting it into the playing state, which can be done either via the wireless or manually by an assistant referee.
 The penalty kick ends when the kicker scores the goal, the time expires or the ball leaves the field.
 The time limit for the kicker is 1 minute after the penalty kick starts.
 The ball must be in the goal within this time limit in order to count as a goal.

-The goalie is not allowed to leave the penalty area (i. e.
-3 legs outside) and the attacking robot is not allowed to enter the penalty area (i. e.
+The goalie is not allowed to touch the ball outside the penalty area (i. e.
+3 legs outside) and the attacking robot is not allowed to touch the ball inside the penalty area (i. e.
 3 legs inside the area).
-If the attacker enters the penalty area then the penalty shot is deemed unsuccessful.
-If the goalie leaves the penalty area then a goal will be awarded to the attacking team.
+If the attacker touched the ball inside the penalty area then the penalty shot is deemed unsuccessful.
+If the goalie touches the ball outside the penalty area then a goal will be awarded to the attacking team.